 Conclusions

-Investigation of extract from different sources such as shrimps, mushrooms and insects evidenced the feasibility of chitin supplying from many sources, obtaining similar products (as reported in the ATR-IR analysis).
+Investigation of extract from different sources such as shrimps, mushrooms and insects evidenced the feasibility of chitin supplying from many sources, obtaining similar products (as reported in the ATR-IR analysis) and comparable with spectra obtained with FT-IR in transmittance (Van de Velde and Kiekens 2004).
 Correlation between acetylation degree of chitin and chitosan and the RAC parameter was experimentally verified, allowing an evaluation of acetylation degree with ATR-IR technique.
-Chitosan can be successfully obtained through the deacetylation of chitin from Hermetia Illucens insects.
+Chitosan can be successfully obtained through the deacetylation of chitin from Hermetia Illucens insects and its deacetylation degree resulted slightly lower respect to the commercial ones from other sources, in agreement with literature (Luo et Al. 2019).
 Morphology analysis of chitosan and chitin mainly evidenced differences in the microstructure.
-Chitin structure preserved the microstructure typical of insect body surface, whereas chitosan resulted homogeneous.
+Chitin structure preserved microstructures typical of different insect body surface (Waśko et Al. 2016), whereas chitosan resulted homogeneous.

 While more and more applications for chitin derivatives will be developed, differences between them should be clarified and correlated to the sources, the methodologies of their production and their physical-chemical properties.